haoran119/learning-notes/学习笔记之Git/README.md

 $ git revert -n master~5..master~2
 # Revert the changes done by commits from the fifth last commit in master (included) to the third last commit in master
 # (included), but do not create any commit with the reverted changes.
-The revert only modifies the working tree and the index.
+The revert only modifies the working tree and the index

 # Revert the changes but don't create a commit yet
 $ git revert -n abc123